-A nursing home’s neglect in failing to prevent or treat bedsores, failure to provide appropriate meals or medications, failure to check on a resident, as well as failure to prevent active abuse by an employee, amounts to nursing home abuse.
+A nursing home’s neglect in failing to prevent or treat bedsores, failure to provide appropriate meals or medications, failure to check on a resident, as well as failure to prevent active abuse by an employee amounts to nursing home abuse.
 At Slater & Zurz, we have a solid track record of success in handling nursing home abuse and neglect cases.
-If your loved one was harmed in a nursing home, call #4LAW or email our team to set up a free consultation with one of our nursing home abuse lawyers.
-We’ll review your case, answer your questions, and recommend a path forward, with a view to getting you and your loved one the compensation you deserve.
+If your loved one was harmed in a nursing home, call #4LAW or email our team to set up a free consultation with one of our elderly abuse attorneys.
+We’ll review your case, answer your questions, and recommend a path forward to get you and your loved one the compensation you deserve.

 Many have turned to video cameras to check on their loved ones.

-Some nursing home residents are lucid and able to communicate effectively with providers and family members alike.
-However, some residents—those with dementia and those who are not sufficiently articulate—are unable to let their families know if there are any problems.
-Many families have installed video cameras in their loved ones’ nursing home rooms to monitor the care provided—or not provided.
+Some nursing home residents are lucid and able to communicate effectively with providers and family members.
+However, some residents—those with dementia and those who are not sufficiently articulate—cannot let their families know if there are any problems.
+Many families have installed video cameras in their loved one’s nursing home rooms to monitor the care provided—or not provided.

 A Few Case Histories . . .